GrottoPress/wordpress-suv/README.md

 If you're looking to build a theme using **SUV**, you should check out [Jentil](https://jentil.grottopress.com).

-Jentil is a framework for rapid WordPress theme development, implemented using the **SUV** architecture.
+Jentil is a framework for rapid WordPress theme development, built using the **SUV** architecture.

 It comes with numerous features, and includes a loader that loads templates (eg: `page.php`, `index.php`, `single.php` etc) **only** from the `app/templates` directory, and partials (eg: `header.php`, `footer.php`, `sidebar.php`) from the `app/partials` directory.